WojtusMientus/WojtusMientus/README.md

 ============================================================================================================================================

-For the past couple of months, I've been diving into Unity, exploring its capabilities and learning the ins and outs of game programming.
-This journey has been incredibly exciting, and I am eager to explore it further.
-Recently, I began learning Unreal Engine while sharpening my C++ skills to transition fully from Unity..
+For the past couple of months, I’ve been diving into Unreal Engine, exploring its capabilities and learning the ins and outs of game development with C++.
+This journey has been incredibly exciting, and I’m eager to continue pushing my skills further.
+Before this, I spent time working with Unity, and that experience has helped me in transitioning into Unreal Engine.

-* 💻  I'm refreshing my C++ knowledge at the moment and developing my latest project: Boid Simulation - Unreal Engine 5 flocking simulaiton
-      🔗 Check it out here: [Boid Simulation](https://github.com/WojtusMientus/Boids_Project)
+* 💻  I'm currently developing my latest project: Boid Simulation - Unreal Engine 5 flocking simulaiton 🔗 Check it out here: [Boid Simulation](https://github.com/WojtusMientus/Boids_Project)
 * 🌍  I'm based in Warsaw
 * 🖥️  See my portfolio at [Itch.io](http://wojciech-maciejewski.itch.io/)
 * ✉️  You can contact me at [wojciechmaciejewski00@gmail.com](mailto:wojciechmaciejewski00@gmail.com)
-* 📓  I'm learning Unreal Engine 5, Blueprints and starting my journey with Enemy AI using Behavior Trees

 ## Skills